Public Notice Regarding OMMA Advisory on Ruby Mae’s LLC

 • Specific products have been formally identified to all affected licensees;

-• Direct notice has been provided to each commercial licensee in the distribution chain;
+• Direct notice has been provided to each commercial licensee in the distribution chain; nor

-• The procedural steps outlined in OAC 442:10-8-1(g)(2) have been completed.
+• The procedural steps outlined in OAC 442:10-8-1(g)(2) have been satisfied.

 Previous